-- 1. Participate in a statewide skills and asset analysis to determine the skills gap present and resources available to solve the skills issue. - 2.
-Help to implement an action plan to close the basic core, technical, and soft skills gaps in Arkansas. - 3.
+- 1. Participate in a statewide skills and asset analysis to determine the skills gap present and resources available to solve the skills issue with programs that continually adapt to industry demand while improving success rates of sustainable employment. - 2.
+Help to implement an action plan to close the basic core, technical, and soft skills gaps in Arkansas through demand driven training that results in the attainment of relevant portable credentials. - 3.
 Analyze the effectiveness of currently used job readiness standards and ensure coordination between the Arkansas Career Readiness Certificate program as well as other available assessment tools.

-The local board will strive to prepare and educate a skilled workforce through partnerships with all core and other partners.
-Strategies for achieving these goals are found in the Regional section of the Plan.
+The Western board will strive to prepare and educate a skilled workforce through partnerships with all core and other partners.

 - 2.2 Describe how the local board's vision and goals align with and/or supports the vision and goals for the state's workforce development system as established by the Arkansas Workforce Development Board.
 [WIOA Sec.
-108(b)(1)(E)] (See Appendix C: Transitional Planning References and Resources) The Western Arkansas Workforce Development Board's vision and goals align with the state's and will strive to have a workforce that is well educated, skilled and working to keep Western Arkansas competitive in the global marketplace. - 2.3 Describe how the local board's vision and goals contributes to each of the governor's goals.
+108(b)(1)(E)] (See Appendix C: Transitional Planning References and Resources)

+The Western Arkansas Workforce Development Board's vision and goals align with the state's and will strive to have a workforce that is well educated, skilled and working to keep Western Arkansas competitive in the global marketplace. - 2.3 Describe how the local board's vision and goals contributes to each of the governor's goals.
 [WIOA Sec.
-108(b)(1)(E)] (See Appendix C: Transitional Planning References and Resources) Note: The state Plan includes a number of objectives under each goal.

-The Western Arkansas Workforce Development area shares the Governor's vision as illustrated in the adoption of the Governor's goals stated in section 2.1 for Economic Development and the state's Strategic Plan that defines a stronger partnership between education, economic development and the state workforce system to attract, retain and grow Arkansas's high growth industries.
-The local area reinforces the Governor's goals to support employer partnerships through expanded outreach strategies and including more partner programs that can improve skills and supportive services for the developing labor pool.
-As stated, promotion of better communication with all partners will also support these goals with improved opportunities of co-enrollment.
-The local board has established a desire for local partners and support programs to utilize tools that will allow for common intake that also promote co-enrollment.
-The local board has identified tools and applications of technology to expand awareness of the local workforce delivery system including a central website promoting programs within the regions workforce delivery system.
+108(b)(1)(E)] (See Appendix C: Transitional Planning References and Resources) Note: The state Plan includes a number of objectives under each goal. - The Western Arkansas Workforce Development area shares the Governor's vision as illustrated in the adoption of the Governor's goals stated in section 2.1 for Economic Development and the state's Strategic Plan that defines a stronger partnership between education, economic development, and the state workforce system to attract, retain and grow Arkansas's high growth industries.
+The Western area reinforces the Governor's goals to support employer partnerships through expanded outreach strategies and including more partner programs that can improve skills and supportive services for the developing labor pool.
+As stated, promotion of better communication with all partners will also support these goals with improved opportunities for co-enrollment.
+The Western board has established a desire for local partners and support programs to utilize tools that will allow for common intake that also promote coenrollment.
+The Western board has identified tools and applications of technology to expand awareness of the Western workforce delivery system including a central website promoting programs within the Western area workforce delivery system.
 This site has been created to increase access to program information for both employers and job seekers.
-The local area uses state, local and outside sources to analyze skills needs and gaps to align available tools from system programs to minimize duplication but promote gains.
+The Western area uses state, local and outside sources to analyze skills needs and gaps to align available tools from system programs to minimize duplication but promote gains.